kawai125/NativeStringCollections/README.md

 In this condition, managed objects such as `(obj).ToString()`, `StringBuilder`, and `Debug.Log()` can be used in `Clear()`, `ParseLine()`, `PostReadProc()`, and `UnLoad()` functions of `ITextFileParser`.

-## Limitation
-When Loading 2 files or more in same timing using `AsyncTextFileLoader<T>`, that causes laoding files with large delay.
-N files loading may be slown as N times slower. (total time for parse file is same to when running only 1 job.)
-I cannot found the cause of this delay.
-Is it memory transfer bound ?